Dev-Siri/Tea-Share/README.md

 create posts easily with the click of a button.
 It is built with Flutter for mobile (iOS/Android) and **[Next.js](https://nextjs.org)** for the web version.
 It uses **[MongoDB](https://www.mongodb.com)** as the database, **[Node.js](https://nodejs.org)** as the server side runtime and **[Firebase](https://firebase.google.com)** for authentication and storage for all the user generated data.
 The mobile app is made with **[Flutter](https://flutter.dev)**, a cross platform framework.

-Currently even though the Flutter project has a **iOS** folder, the iOS version is not configured for it and will not be available for a long time.
+Currently, even though the Flutter project has a **iOS** folder, the iOS version is not configured for it and will not be available for a long time.

 ## Technologies

-- Dart
+- Tailwindcss
 - TypeScript
 - JavaScript
+- Firebase
+- Next.js
 - Flutter
-- React.js
-- Next.js
-- Node.js
 - MongoDB
+- React
-- Tailwindcss
+- Dart
-- Firebase
+- Node

 # Getting started